Conservation technician: Education and training

 In the U.S., there is no specific training or nationally recognized curriculum to become a conservation technician.
 Hands-on training is typically completed through internships, on the job training and mentorships.
 Most museums and conservation organizations require a B.A. or B.S. degree.
 Thus, it is beneficial to take subjects focusing on art history and civilizations as well as biology and chemistry.
 Individuals will also benefit from volunteering and interning at museums to acquire the appropriate skills.
 To be hired, some museums require at least two to five years experience.

 The U.K. also does not have formalized training for conservation technicians.
 However, the Institute of Conservation (ICON) sponsors a Conservation Technician Qualification (CTQ), which some U.K. museums recognize.
 The CTQ is promoted as a way for individuals to gain training through paid or unpaid host organizations.
 There is no formal structure to this program; however, there are ongoing assessments looking at the progress of the individual.
 Furthermore, a mentor is assigned to the individual to help guide and instruct.
 The program is designed to help individuals gain experience and then be able to progress into conservation work or other areas.

 Professional organizations

 There are a number of professional organizations available to conservation technicians.
-These organizations help promote the professional standards and interests of the conservator profession.
+These organizations help promote the professional standards and interests of the conservation profession.